mbscomgmt-ops/Finalmaster/README.md

 - Converted right-side menu into a dropdown on all pages; added **Monday.com** and **QuickBooks** (both open in new tabs).

 - Replaced dropdown text label with a hamburger icon button in the header.

+- Upgraded Phases checklist: nested subtasks, per-task mini progress, and overall leaf-based progress bars.

+- New blurred-photo background with translucent UI so the image shines through.
+- Replaced dropdown menu with a right-side slide-in drawer; trigger is a minimal icon (no button chrome).
+- Removed logo background fill for cleaner header.

+- Replaced abstract background with provided custom background photo (`bg.png`).

+- Added a dark overlay gradient on top of the background photo for clearer text/box contrast.